bitwizeshift/bitwizeshift.github.io/content/posts/2021-02-28/cppwtf-final-poetry.md

 at all!

 These are **context-sensitive specifiers**, rather than official keywords.
-This means their meaning only applies when found in a very specific place, but otherwise allows for their names to be used in any other context -- such as variable names and even type names!
+This means that their functionality only applies when found in a very specific place, but otherwise allows for their names to be used in any other context -- such as variable names, function names, and even type names!

 This allows for the following program to be completely syntactically valid, against all logical reason: